How to Find the Right Type of Yoga Style

 Most of the types of yoga practices we mentioned are possible, particularly those we designated for seniors.
 But you have to understand where you are physically and mentally and where you want to get to.
 It’s probably a good idea to try more than one of these yoga styles.
 Figure out which one you enjoy most or which is most in line with your goals.
 The intention is a huge part of yoga, so being purposeful about how you approach getting into it is something you should definitely be mindful of.

-Sign up for Boomerang and get involved in our wellness workshops to become part of a trusted community of experienced hosts and friendly participants.
-Your Boomerang membership also gives you access to our creative workshops and lifestyle workshops, in addition to free online yoga classes with seniors in our community.
-Check out our upcoming workshops to see what’s in store when you sign up.
+Sign up for Boomerang and get involved in our wellness classes to become part of a trusted community of experienced hosts and friendly participants.